 With proactive bid management, I mean:

-Bid higher before a sale, let a new brand or category run longer at a lower ROAS because it’s new..
+Bid higher before a sale, and let a new brand or category run longer at a lower ROAS because it’s new.
 All the machine sees is the cold data, then it assigns bids for them.

-You might have enough data for you to enable it, but that doesn’t mean it’s a good idea for you to do it.
+You might have enough data to enable it, but that doesn’t mean it’s a good idea for you to do it.